How It Works

 • Not a stock library.
 The output is generated for your brief; it is not retrieved from a catalogue and is not shared with other users.

-• Not a general-purpose image model.
-The training data is brand creative.
+• Not a general-purpose image tool.
 The output domain is brand creative.
 Asking it for a meme template or a stock-style portrait will work less well than asking it for a campaign hero.

 • Not a replacement for a creative team.
 The system shortens the path from brief to file.
 It does not write the brief, choose the audience, or sign off on the campaign.
 Those remain where they should remain.